How to make Baked Tandoori Fish in 15 minutes

 - The next time you are at an Asian / Indian grocery store.
 Look for Tandoori Masala Powder – It’s a good mix of spices that are good to have around if you like cooking Indian food.
 Usually, these have a long shelf life but you can put them in a box and in the fridge and they stay fresh longer.

-- For this recipe today we are going to make it without Tandoori masala.
-Just regular Indian spices like cumin, coriander etc.
+- For this recipe today we are going to make it without store-bought tandoori masala.
+Just homemade tandoori masala which is actually a combination of regular Indian spices you can easily find like cumin, coriander etc.

 - Yogurt – Traditionally Tandoori is made with yogurt but if you prefer you can add just to tablespoons of coconut cream to make this vegan or parve.
 The coconut cream will make sure the fish stays moist and creamy.